-The doctoral program in Organization Management offers preparation for research and teaching careers in five major areas: organizational behavior, organization theory, strategic management, management of technology and innovation, and entrepreneurship.
+The doctoral program in Organization Management offers preparation for research and teaching careers in four major areas: entrepreneurship, organizational behavior, organization theory, and strategic management.
 In addition to formal course work, students engage in independent study and research with faculty and other graduate students.

 Additional enrollments may be required:

 - Students are sometimes required to enroll in non-degree courses to improve their English or their writing.
 They may also need to enroll in the non-degree course Teacher Training Seminar as part of their preparation for teaching.
 These enrollments require payment of tuition, but they do not count towards the 72 credits required for the degree.

 - Students must enroll in 26:620:689 every semester until they have defended a dissertation proposal.
 This registration requires their attendance in the Management & Global Business department's weekly seminar.
 A grade is given, but the enrollment is for zero credits and no tuition is charged.

 Full-time students are expected to take at least three courses for degree credit each semester during the first two years.
 They must then take the qualifying examination at the end of their second academic year.
 During the last two years, they work mainly on their dissertation, but they may wish to take additional methodology courses during their third and fourth years and may be asked to do so by their adviser and doctoral coordinator.

 Within a year after passing the qualifying examination, the student should defend a dissertation proposal.